Bob Kirk Invitational Showcase begins today at ACM

-The BKIS opens play in the National Interscholastic Basketball Conference, which along with the Spartans includes IMG Academy, La Lumiere, Legacy Early, Montverde Academy, Oak Hill Academy, Sunrise Christian and Wasatch Academy.
+The BKIS opens play in the National Interscholastic Basketball Conference, which along with the Spartans includes IMG Academy, La Lumiere, Legacy Early College, Montverde Academy, Oak Hill Academy, Sunrise Christian and Wasatch Academy.

 Due to the slate of games being part of conference play, the former iteration — Bob Kirk Invitational Tournament — is replaced with a showcase style format where no champion will be declared over the weekend and the entire schedule is predetermined.